 The blueberry sauce will keep for at least 6 months, but we still had a one-year-old jar, and it was perfect.

-Our favorite way of serving this homemade blueberry sauce is on top of milk rice or rice pudding.
-But the sauce is perfect on top of pancakes, crepes or Belgian waffles.
-You can also stir some in your muesli or have it with desserts like this yogurt bomb.
+- Our favorite way of serving this homemade blueberry sauce is on top of milk rice or rice pudding.
+But the sauce is perfect on top of pancakes, creme fraiche crepes, or German waffles.
+You can also stir some in your homemade muesli or have it with desserts like this yogurt bomb.

 More canned fruit and berries